filipomarcellino/doomPostsAnalysis/scripts/data-labelling/ReadMe.md

-Using Ollama and Python for Local AI LLM System (Ollama, Llama2, Python) to label data
+Using Ollama and Python for Local AI LLM to label data

 # IMPORTANT NOTE: